cinchy-co/Documentation/data-syncs/supported-data-sync-sources/cinchy-table/README.md

 ## Overview

-Cinchy Tables are commonly used data sync sources.&#x20;
+Cinchy Tables are commonly used data sync sources.

 **Example Use Case:** You want to set up batch sync between a Cinchy Table and HubSpot to sync important sales analytics information.
 You can do so by using the Cinchy Table as your source, and a REST API as your target.